The Inward Investment and International Taxation Review: Brazil

 The ICMS is a non-cumulative tax, where the tax to be paid in a certain month (accrual period) is obtained by the rate applied on sales (debts), minus the tax paid in later transactions (credits).

 On domestic transactions, the ICMS tax rate is established by each state, according to the description or HS Code of the product.
-Normally, the rate is 17 per cent or 18 per cent, depending on the state where the company is located, but it may vary up to 25 per cent or 27 per cent for products considered as non-essential.
+Normally, the rate is 17 per cent or 18 per cent, depending on the state where the company is located, but it may reach higher rates for products considered as non-essential.

 The ICMS rates on interstate transactions apply as follows: